iamhiren21/iamhiren21.github.io/content/about/index.md

 I worked with web applications, web penetration tests, UI/UX tests.
 It has tested over 50+ websites from a variety of industries, including e-commerce, banking, management, gaming, commerce, government, and financial services.
 I also write blogs on [Medium](https://medium.com/@imhiren).

-Here is a list of the skils that I'm familiar with!
+Here is a list of the skills that I'm familiar with!